arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 To ensure people do not miss the start due to mingling with audio settings, I recommend to let people enter the room 5 minutes before the intended start of the presentation.
-Early participants saw this [PDF](roel-msc-welcome.pdf) that I uploaded as soon as I entered myself, that detailed the defence procedure:
+Early participants saw this [PDF](roel-msc-welcome.pdf) that I uploaded as soon as I entered myself, that detailed the defense procedure:
 ![Welcome slide][welcome]

 Right after entering the room, the organiser should modify the session's settings in the menu on the top right